VeriComms

 Task Flow

-Focusing on the product’s core offerings—conducting research and creating content—we mapped a task flow that served as an outline for our prototype.
-We worked with our researchers to ensure that each step matched the prioritized features.
+We mapped a task flow that served as an outline for our prototype.
+Each step matched the prioritized features and is designed as a task for participant testing.

 Initial Prototype

 With a solid task flow, we assembled a low-fidelity prototype, looking closely at competitor designs to craft the layouts.
-We incorporated the prioritized features and opportunities identified in the audit, such as icons with text labels and a vertical navigation menu.
+We incorporated the prioritized features and opportunities identified in the audit.

 TESTING & ITERATIONS